thinkpace/ansible_user/README.md

 Role Variables
 --------------

-Role is using existing host variables for respective server which must be defined like that:
+Role is using several variables which must be defined in following structure:

 ```
 os: